The emerging role of business intelligence culture

 Results.
 Key features of business intelligence culture have been defined, and a relation of some of these features, mostly information sharing, to the perceived level of business intelligence culture has been evaluated.

 Conclusions.
-The research has shown that the key features of business intelligence culture are sharing of information and insights, creation of intelligence community, and information.
-The dominating number of respondents relate perceived level of business intelligence culture to such key features as information sharing.
+The research has shown that the key features of business intelligence culture are: sharing of information and insights, creation of an intelligence community, information integration, accumulation of experience and of lessons learned."

 Business intelligence has firmly taken the position of an activity that supports advanced business informing, taking over from decision support systems who in their own turn were expected to provide advanced informing where regular information systems fell short.
 Although the definition and boundaries of business intelligence is and most likely will be the subject of discussion for the foreseeable future (Bucher and Gericke, 2009 ; Popovič, Turk and Jaklič, 2010 ; Power, 2013 ), for the purposes of this paper we will assume that business intelligence may be defined as the organizational practice that includes a coherent set of people, informing processes and conventions using a comprehensive technology platform to satisfy business information needs that range from medium to high complexity.